ptr727/NxWitness/README.md

 DEBUG QnStorageSpaceRestHandler(0x7f85043b0b00): Return 0 storages and 1 protocols
 ```

-Get a list of the mapped volume mounts in the running container, and verify that `/config` and `/media` is in the JSON `Mounts` section:
+Get a list of the mapped volume mounts in the running container, and verify that `/config` and `/media` are listed in the `Mounts` section:

 ```console
 docker ps --no-trunc